OJoaoPerin/OJoaoPerin/README.md

 - 👋 Hello, my name is João Victor Perin [He/Him];
 - 🛰️ I'm interested in Videogames, Satellites and Aerospace;
 - 🖌️ My hobbies are: Photography, v̶̟̖̺͐o̷̪̞̎̓i̵̲̟̳͗d̷̘̎͆̅  and       !
-- 🌱 I am currently an Electrical Engineering student at the Universidade Federal de Santa Catarina - (UFSC);
+- 🌱 I'm currently an Electrical Engineering student at the Universidade Federal de Santa Catarina - (UFSC);
 - 📫 If you want to send a message, don't hesitate: joaoperin.ufsc@gmail.com
 ---
 <p align="middle">💼 Currently working at 💼</p>